+- If the H-SMF is notified by the V-SMF that the HPLMN S-NSSAI of the PDU Session with SSC mode 1 or SSC mode 2 is to be replaced with Alternative HPLMN S-NSSAI and if the H-SMF determines that a new PDU Session is to be established on the Alternative HPLMN S-NSSAI, the H-SMF initiates release of the PDU Session, as described in clause 5.15.19 of TS 23.501 [2].

 - the H-SMF initiates N4 Session Modification to instruct the H-UPF to stop forwarding downlink traffic.

 1f.
 This step is the same as step 1f in clause 4.3.4.2, with the addition that: